johan162/mptools/README.md

 &nbsp;

 1. If `multipass` is not already installed then Install `multipass` by running

     ```shell
    ./mpinstall.sh
    ```
    **Note:** If `multipass` is already installed a warning will be printed.
-   **Note:** The installation script will also add SSH_PUBLIC_KEY environment variable needed for proper cloud init file configuration.
+   **Note:** The installation script will also add `SSH_PUBLIC_KEY` environment variable since that is needed for proper cloud init file configuration.
    &nbsp;